Commercial Building Permit

 Commercial building permits are required for all work performed on structures other than single or two-family dwellings.
 This includes multi-family buildings with three or more units and mixed-use buildings with residential units and commercial spaces.

-Please see below for work not requiring a building permit.
-Please refer to list of work not requiring a building permit, if work to be performed is not included on this list, a building permit is required.
+Please refer to list of work not requiring a building permit.
+If work to be performed is not included on this list, a building permit is required INCLUDING ROOFS AND WINDOWS.

 Please note that a building permit is also required for interior demolition of a commercial building.